 For beginners, understanding the difference between spot trading and futures trading is the first step to becoming a successful trader.

-What is Spot Trading in Crypto?
+What is Crypto Spot Trading?

 When it comes to cryptocurrencies, spot trading is the most basic type of investment you can make.
 This essentially entails purchasing crypto such as Bitcoin and holding it until the value increases or using it to buy other altcoins that you believe may rise in value.
 On Phemex, we accept BTC, ETH, LINK, USDT, and XRP deposits.
 We also allow users to buy crypto with a credit card directly.